 The Best Online Bachelor’s in Business Intelligence

 There has never been a better time to pursue an online business intelligence bachelor’s degree.
 As more enterprises around the world rely exclusively on the internet to conduct business, workers with strong analytical, quantitative, and technical skills in data collection are in high demand.
-According to PayScale, graduates of bachelor’s-level management information systems and services programs are among the top earners in the industry, with a median annual salary of just over $81,000.
+According to PayScale, graduates of bachelor’s-level management information systems and services programs are among the top earners in the industry, with an average annual salary of just over $98,000.
 With many different career options available in business intelligence, it’s important to find the program that best suits your professional goals.

 Best Online Bachelor’s in Business Intelligence